 TCAG is located in the federally designated San Joaquin Valley Air Basin.
 The borders of the basin are defined by mountain and foothill ranges to the east and west.
 The northern border is consistent with the county line between San Joaquin and Sacramento Counties.
 The southern border is less defined, but is roughly bounded by the Tehachapi Mountains and, to some extent, the Sierra Nevada range.
-The conformity analysis for the 2021 FTIP includes analyses of existing and future air quality impacts for each applicable pollutant.
+The 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 includes analyses of existing and future air quality impacts for each applicable pollutant.